European-XFEL/karabo_data/docs/validation.rst

 - The indexes do not point to data beyond the end of a dataset.
 - The indexes point to the start of the dataset, and then to successive chunks for successive trains, without gaps or overlaps between them.

+If any checks fail, the output will contain details, and the exit code will be non-zero.
+An exit code of 0 means that the checks all passed.
+This is the standard convention for command line tools to indicate success or failure.